By Parson Thru

 “Well where were you before you came here?”

 Arthur thought for a while.

 “I’ll tell you, Danny.
-Because I don’t think anyone will believe a word of it even if you tell them.”
+Because I don’t think anyone will believe a word of it.”

 Danny slapped him on the leg.